AviatrixSystems/Docs/HowTos/FAQ.rst

 `OpenVPN® <http://docs.aviatrix.com/HowTos/openvpn_faq.html>`_ access to VPC/VNet, `encrypted routing <http://docs.aviatrix.com/HowTos/peering.html>`_ for VPC/VNet to VPC/VNet traffic, `Stateful Firewall and Egress FQDN <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ and
 `monitoring and logging <http://docs.aviatrix.com/HowTos/AviatrixLogging.html>`_ of link status and latency.
-The solution enables you to build a secure private network spanning one or more public clouds where a user access any instance/VM with a private IP address directly.
+The solution enables you to build a secure private network spanning one or more public clouds where a user can access any instance/VM with a private IP address directly.
-No more bastion stations and jump hosts, the solution gives user the seamless experience that they enjoy when using the on-prem network.
+No more bastion stations and jump hosts: the solution gives the user the seamless experience that they enjoy when using the on-prem network.

 For an Aviatrix overview, check out `this document. <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_